 CAUSE OF ACTION: Grynberg has filed under seal several actions (under the False Claims Act) against the Enron companies and FGT, in the District of Colorado, for damages for mis-measurement of gas volumes and Btu content, resulting in lower royalties to the U.S. He also claims that the gas was sold by affiliates at large profits.

 STATUS: On April 9, DOJ declined to intervene in the Grynberg cases.
 We are preparing Rule 9(b) and Rule 12(b)(6) Motions to Dismiss.
 On May 12, we received Grynberg's Motion to consolidate, through "MDL", the cases in Colorado We will not oppose the cases being MDL'd in Wyoming in exchange for an agreement that we do not have to answer until after the MDL panel rules.
 A response to Grynberg's MDL Motion was filed on June 28, 1999.
 We were served in the Colorado case on June 14; however, we have until 30 days after the MDL panel rules to file an answer.
 MDL panel transferred the case to Wyoming (for pre-trial disposition) on October 20.
 Our answer along with Motions to Dismiss under Rule 9(b) and 12(b)(6), was filed on November 19.
-A pretrial conference December 15th in Casper, Wyoming.
+A pretrial conference was held December 15th in Casper, Wyoming.

 U.S. ex rel.
 Grynberg v.
 Sonat, et al. (including FGT), Citrus Corp., and Citrus Interstate Pipeline Company ( (CV No. 97-2087 Sect C Mag2 Eastern Dist.
 Louisiana) (Vinson & Elkins) (Holtzman) REVISED